mhernesniemi/nextjs-for-drupal/README.md

 # Basic Starter

 Starter kit for building your site with Next.js and Drupal.
-Built with Typescript, Headless UI, Tailwind CSS and InstantSearch.
+UI is built with Typescript, Headless UI, Tailwind CSS and InstantSearch.

 ## How to use